 Initially the neighborhood was called the Church Street District due to the Presbyterian church built on Church Street in 1827.

 When that name fell out of favor in the early 1960s, the area came to be called Bay Village, evoking the neighborhood's watery origin as well as tiny Bay Street (off Fayette, near Marginal Road).

-As massive landfills created ground for nearby Back Bay and South End neighborhoods, sea-level Bay Village experienced sewer disaster.
+As massive landfills created ground for nearby Back Bay and South End neighborhoods, sea-level Bay Village experienced a massive sewer disaster.

 By the early 1860s, Bay Village sewers could no longer drain at all—and residents’ basements and filled up with malodorous sewage.